ckan/ckanext-dcat/docs/healthdcat.md

 ## Limitations and deviations

 As HealthDCAT-AP is still a draft, it is bound for change.
 There are currently still some inconsistencies in the standard and unclarities regarding certain properties.
-Below a short summary:
+Below a short summary of limitations and implementaiton decisions made during development of this profile.

 1. Cardinalities have not yet been finalized for HealthDCAT-AP.
 This CKAN scheme has taken a very liberal approach and takes all values as strictly optional (no failed validation for missing